RILAB/statements/README.md

-# Research and Teaching Statements in Evolutiona and Ecology
+# Research and Teaching Statements in Evolution and Ecology

 Here are a set of example research and teaching statements for tenure-track positions in Ecology and Evolutionary Biology.